eliemichel/LearnWebGPU/basic-3d-rendering/texturing/sampler.md

 ```

 <p class="align-center">
-	<span class="caption-text"><em>The aliasing occurs when the <strong>footprint</strong> of a pixel covers multiple texels.</em></span>
+	<span class="caption-text"><em>The aliasing occurs when the <strong>footprint</strong> of a screen-space pixel covers multiple texture-space texels.</em></span>
 </p>

 #### Mip-mapping

-It takes too much time to measure the average of all texels in the pixel footprint (imagine when the object is textured with a 4K map but appears on a 100 px area).
+It takes **too much time** to measure the average of all texels in the pixel footprint (imagine when the object is textured with a 4K map but appears on a 100 pixel area).

 What can we do?
 We **precompute** many possible averages, store them into extra images called **mip maps**.
 The minifying filtering is thus more commonly called **mip-mapping**.
 This takes more memory, but not that much (twice the initial texture memory) compared to how it speeds things up.